Health Care Proxies Explained

 of his/her wishes.
 Advance directives have various different uses.
 For example,

-an advance directive may indicate whether or not an individual wishes to be resuscitated
+an advance directive may indicate whether or not an individual wishes to be resuscitated in the event of respiratory or cardiac

 failure.
 These documents may also display his/her feelings about life support